huggle/huggle3-qt-lx/README.md

 ```
 Note: you need to have cmake 3.0.0 or newer for this to work

-On windows you need to run cmake with -DHUGGLE_PYTHON=TRUE for it to work
+On Windows you need to run cmake with -DHUGGLE_PYTHON=TRUE for it to work

 Now rebuild Huggle and hope for the best!